jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 A technological identity is precisely what ideologies strip away from us.
 For example, an ideologue seeing a hungry kid standing outside a pizzeria window could easily jump to conclusions like I had insufficient willpower or was a victim of some hidden discrimination.
 Both are possible, but the simple fact that I was in a "verbal wheelchair" rarely occurs to people—not because they are unaware of disabilities, but because ideological interpretations are often our default lens when seeing problems in society.

 That should not be too surprising.
-Our ideologies have guided our mindsets for generations, and given our massive technological ecosystem they have done an admirable job.
-Yet, none are rooted in our modern scientific and technological world.
-Conservatism, Progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.
+Our ideologies have guided our mindsets for generations.
+Given the massive technological ecosystem we now enjoy they have done an admirable job.
+Yet, Conservatism, Progressivism, and other belief systems were conceived centuries ago by people seeking to solve their society's problems, primarily addressing the hunger, illiteracy, and poverty of civilization before the Industrial Revolution.

-Ideological writers still offer valuable insights about societal communication and governance, but they lived in a different world.
-One without plastic, where they wrote with bird feathers, and they had no understanding of how evolution shapes the state of nature.
+Ideological thinkers still offer valuable insights about societal communication and governance, but their worldview is not rooted in our modern scientific and technological world.
+They lived without plastic, wrote with bird feathers, and no one understood how evolution shapes the state of nature.
 Thus, we should not pick one ideology in order to conquer the others.
-Instead, they are frameworks to be expanded as we integrate a technological consciousness into our worldview.
+Instead, they are frameworks to be studied as we integrate a technological identity into our consciousness.

 In fact, Conservatism's emphasis on producing wealth and Progressivism's drive for social diversity become complementary forces when viewed through a technological identity.

-Because diversity and mass production are how life populates and updates its ecosystems, Conservatism and Progressivism empower each other.
+Conservatism and Progressivism empower each other because diversity and mass production are how life populates and updates its ecosystems.
 Thus, rather than seeing left versus right as opposing forces, we can view them as complementary perspectives contributing to our collective technological evolution.

 Of course, as we know, modern progressives and conservatives do not cooperate.
-For example, as documented by Andris et al.,^1 Congressional partisanship has been increasing exponentially for over sixty years with no sign of abating or reversing.
+For example, as documented by Andris et al., Congressional partisanship has been increasing exponentially for over sixty years with no sign of abating or reversing.

-Hence, our problems will keep stacking up.
+As a result, our challenges will keep mounting.
 Here are a few of them for reference.
 Since 1991, Americans' wages have barely kept pace with inflation—median household income increased by only 7,100 over thirty years.
 Meanwhile, the cost of living has skyrocketed: housing prices have jumped 374 percent, health-care premiums have increased 344 percent, and student debt has grown from 340 billion to $1.7 trillion.
-Continued economic betterment has stopped, with only half of Americans now able to earn more than their parents, compared to 90 percent in 1970.
+Economic betterment has stopped, with only half of Americans now able to earn more than their parents, compared to 90 percent in 1970.
 These are not just statistics—it is evidence of our failure to innovate and adapt new tools.

-Ideologues say a change of government policy is enough.
+Ideologues say better government policy is enough to change our fate.
 Evolution demands a change of adaptation, that is, tools.

 To appease evolution, we must redefine ourselves as technological beings first and foremost.
 Only that person will critically assess everyone's opinions, PowerPoint presentations, and other narratives on their actual effectiveness in connecting problems with better technologies.